In January, the CDC reported that every state in the continental U.S. showed widespread activity of the flu virus.

 When viruses and germs go airborne, they can spread rapidly from person to person.
 You can help offset this with high-efficiency air purifiers that can consistently remove particles of the smallest size (0.3 – 1.0 microns).
 The purifier removes those viruses from the air so you’re not at risk of breathing them in and becoming sick.

 The third tip: fresh air.
 While today’s tightly sealed homes are great for conserving energy, they can also trap air that contains flu viruses.
 Whole-home ventilation systems pull fresh air into your home from the outside, while pushing stale, contaminated air out.
-And if you don’t have a ventilation system and live somewhere the windows aren’t frozen shut, it never hurts to crack a window to get some fresh air circulating in your home or apartment.
+And if you don’t have a ventilation system, it never hurts to crack a window to get some fresh air.